All About Cancer of Unknown Primary

 What is a cancer of unknown primary?

-A cancer can start anywhere in the body and can spread to another area of the body.
-When cancer spreads, the cells from both areas (the original area and where it has spread to) look the same under a microscope.
-For example, if a lung cancer spreads to the bone, a biopsy of that bone lesion will look like lung cancer cells, and the pathologist will report that this cancer is a metastasis from a primary lung cancer (meaning a cancer that started in the lung but spread elsewhere).
-In some cases, the picture is not so clear and the pathologist cannot determine from what organ or body site those metastatic cells originated.
-In that case, the cancer is called a "cancer of unknown primary" (CUP).
-CUP is a metastatic cancer that has been diagnosed by a biopsy but the primary location, or the place where the cancer started, cannot be identified.
+Cancer can start any place in the body.
+Cancer can also spread to other parts of the body.
+When cancer spreads, the cells from both parts of the body (the first part of the body and where it has spread to) look the same under a microscope.
+If lung cancer spreads to the bone, a biopsy of that bone lesion will look like lung cancer cells.
+The pathologist will report that this cancer is a metastasis from a primary lung cancer (meaning a cancer that started in the lung but spread somewhere else).
+In some cases, the pathologist cannot tell which organ or body site those metastatic cells came from.
+When this happens, the cancer is called a "cancer of unknown primary" (CUP).
+CUP is a metastatic cancer that has been diagnosed by a biopsy but it is unknown where the cancer started.

-A CUP could technically be found anywhere in the body, although common sites include: lymph nodes, liver, bone, lung or lung lining (pleura), brain, abdominal cavity, adrenal gland or skin.
-These locations are the sites that many cancers commonly spread to, making it difficult to determine where the cancer originated.
+A CUP can be found in any part of the body.
+Common sites are: lymph nodes, liver, bone, lung or lung lining (pleura), brain, abdominal cavity, adrenal gland or skin.
+These are the sites that many cancers often spread, making it hard to know where the cancer started.

 What causes cancer of unknown primary and am I at risk?